25 December 2025

 When these steps are connected:

-Disconnected systems break this flow and increase dependency on manual checks.
+Disconnected systems break this flow and increase operational risk.

 BillBoox is built to support restaurant operations where speed, accuracy, and control matter more than dine-in features.